 Can I obtain an electronic copy of my 1095-C form?

-If this is your first time obtain your electronic 1095-C form, you can create a login using the "How to Log In" instructions below, along with the following temporary login credentials:
+If this is your first time obtaining your electronic 1095-C form, you can create a login using the Tax Form Managmenet User Guide below under Equifax Instructions.
+You will need to visit the Tax Form Management (www.mytaxform.com) website to begin.
+You will also need the following Employer Name/Code.

 What if I didn't receive or have lost my mailed 1095-C form?

-You are able to obtain a 1095-C reprint or electronic copy by visiting www.mytaxforms.com and creating a login using the instructions provided below under Equifax Instruction Sheets.
+You are able to obtain a 1095-C reprint or electronic copy by visiting the Tax Form Management website and following the instructions provided in the Tax Form Managmenet User Guide below under Equifax Instructions.